wiremock/api-template-library/vtex.local-Catalog-API-Seller-Portal/index.md

 ---
 slug: "vtex-local-Catalog-API-Seller-Portal"
-name: "Catalog API - Seller Portal"
+title: "Catalog API - Seller Portal"
 provider: "vtex.local"
 description: "\r\nWith the Catalog API for Seller Portal, you will be able to create,\
   \ edit and consult products and their variations, brands, and categories.\r\n\r\n\